sds/overcommit/README.md

 ### PostCommit

 `post-commit` hooks run after a commit is successfully created.
-A hook failing in this case does not prevent the merge since it has already occurred; however, it can be used to alert the user to some issue.
+A hook failing in this case does not prevent the commit since it has already occurred;
+however, it can be used to alert the user to some issue.

 * [BowerInstall](lib/overcommit/hook/post_commit/bower_install.rb)
 * [BundleInstall](lib/overcommit/hook/post_commit/bundle_install.rb)